Cage football: Clubs recreate spirit of the streets

 “But there was this prevailing view - ‘if it’s going wrong, kick it long’.
 English football valued physical strength, running, no mistakes.
 The players I admired - mainly foreign ones - weren't like that."

-This passion prompted him to give up a subsequent career as a firefighter to become a youth coach and it's now driving him to take his cage on a national roadshow.
-More and more clubs are now coming round to his way of thinking.
+This passion prompted him to give up a subsequent career as a firefighter to become a youth coach.
+Now it's what inspires him to drive his cage on the back of a lorry up and down the country's motorways.
+Finally, more and more clubs are coming round to his way of thinking.